hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Imagine you have a team of ten analysts, each of them analyzing some aspect of sales.
 They all need data about orders and transportation costs, which is exactly what the order_advanced table gives them.
-Of course, they could join the transportation costs themselves but that might make they query too slow and they would need to duplicate the joining code creating a potential for mistakes.
+Of course, they could join the transportation costs themselves but that might make they query too slow, and they would need to duplicate the joining code creating a potential for mistakes.
 If they don't expect near real-time data, the inconsistency is not such a big problem.
 I.e. they cannot expect to join order data to, for example, website traffic data for today, and expect a reliable result.
-If the order_advanced is refreshed once a day, they should just discard todays data.
+If the order_advanced is refreshed once a day, they should just discard today's data.

 Another case where you might reach for a subtable is an OLAP job.
 Instead of crafting complicated nested queries, you just create temporary table simplifying query planner's job, and delete them when transformation finished.